solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 For loops, shader compilers simply had to unroll them to remove the need for branches.
-Not a bad result, but this could easily result in shader programs exceeding the exceedingly small available program storage space in the early hardware.
+Not a bad result, but this could easily result in shader programs exceeding the very small available program storage space in the early hardware.

 For this generation of hardware branches were therefore definitely "bad", but luckily for us this is now ancient history and not relevant to modern GPUs.